 ‘We do not want riches but we do want to train our children right’ – Red Cloud, Sioux.

-I was delighted when one of the photos was included in Survival’s 2005 diary which I bought every year until 2012.
-I felt so disappointed when they stopped printing but it was that during that year that I was introduced to my first Earth Pathways diary for 2013!
+I was delighted when one of the photos was included in Survival’s 2005 diary.
+I felt so disappointed when they stopped printing them in 2012 but it was during that year that I was introduced to my first Earth Pathways diary for 2013!

 Straight away, I offered my help in promoting